 GIF of 'My QuitBuddy app" circling savings in red

-If you would like more information on quitting, have a yarn with your doctor, health worker or give the Quitline a call (you can ask to talk to an Aboriginal Quitline Counsellor) on 13 7848.
+If you would like more information on quitting, have a yarn with your doctor, health worker or give the Quitline a call (you can ask to talk to an Aboriginal Quitline counsellor) on 13 7848.

 Author: